-- Point out and praise role models who stand up for LGBTQI diversity and inclusivity.
+- Point out and praise role models who stand up for LGBTQIA+ diversity and inclusivity.

-- Introduce books, series and movies into the home that show LGBTQI characters in a positive way.
+- Introduce queer tv shows, movies and books into the home that show LGBTQIA+ characters in a positive way.

 - Show that you don’t tolerate insults or jokes based on sexual orientation or other aspects of identity.